Robinlovelace/bikeR/stat19.md

-# An analysis of STATS19 data
+# Social and geographical factors linked with bicycle incidents: a case study of West Yorkshire

 ## Abstract